This classic banana bread is easy to make and everyone will love it – a great way to use up over-ripe bananas and it makes a great snack!

 Is homemade banana bread good for you?

 I like this homemade banana bread recipe because it is healthier then a lot of the recipes I’ve tried.
 It’s not overly sweet which is nice.
-Most of the sweetness comes from the bananas rather then excessive amounts of sugar.
+Most of the sweetness comes from the bananas rather than excessive amounts of sugar.
 I like that there is only three quarters of a cup of sugar for two loaves.

 You could also substitute half whole wheat flour to make it even healthier.

-How to make the best Banana Bread:
+How to make Banana Bread: